-When you’re interviewing for a new job, recruiters will generally try to figure out if the job will be a good fit given your projected career path.
-You may encounter questions about how a particular position fits in with your career plans.
+When you’re being considered for a new job, interviewers will try to figure out if the position will be a good fit given your projected career path.
+You may encounter questions about how a position fits in with your career plans.

 Examples of the Best Answers

 This is your chance to tell the interviewer where you see yourself in the future and how this job will help you achieve your career goals and aspirations.

 Here are some sample answers that may help you formulate your own response:

 I'm looking for a way to transfer my writing, media relations, event planning skills, and public relations expertise to a position within healthcare.
 I'm fascinated by the trends in healthcare and have a family background in medicine.
 The prospect of working for a hospital is very appealing to me.
 Ultimately, I have an interest in managing a communications operation at a hospital, but I see that as a few years down the road after I've further honed my skills.